 - Non-hospitalized fire and burn injuries cost $3 billion, or 2% of the total cost of all non-hospitalized injuries

 If you have been involved in an accident and have been badly burned, it is important that you call an experienced personal injury lawyer.
+Grabb and Durando Personal Injury Attorneys specialize in such cases and bring compassion and determination to each and every case.
 Call Grabb & Durando.
 Our attorneys will fight for your rights and help ensure that you get the compensation that you deserve.